 Real property is land and generally anything built on it, growing on it, or attached to the land.
 Among other things, real property includes a manufactured home with a minimum living space of 400 square feet and a minimum width of more than 102 inches and which is of a kind customarily used at a fixed location.
 See section 25(e)(10).

 If the loan is not secured by any real property, you are not required to file Form 1098.
 However, the borrower may be entitled to a deduction for qualified residence interest, such as in the case of a loan for a boat.
 The boat must have sleeping space, cooking facilities, and toilet facilities.
-The borrower uses the boat as a home.
+The borrower must use the boat as a home.

 Lines of credit and credit card obligations.